 Jibes and tack on the foil

 The jibe is clearly easier than tacking.
 In the beginning, the board hits the water again halfway through the jibe.
 It’s good to start like this.
-Soon you will notice that you feel better and better how to keep the board in the air longer and let the wing above your head rotate easily.
+Soon you notice that you feel better and better how you can keep the board in the air longer and let the wing above your head easily rotate.
 And then there’s the moment you foiled the jibe.

 Because the wing rotates above your head and you actually stay in the same spot on your board, it is also possible to get foiled.
 Even now, the wing rotates above the head.
 Tacking feels a bit unnatural to most wind surfers, but it’s possible.
 Really kicking!